Willem Dafoe: 2014–present: Independent films and career resurgence

+In the end of the decade, Dafoe experienced career resurgence after receiving two Academy Awards nominations.
 In 2017, Dafoe co-starred in Sean Baker's drama The Florida Project as the manager of a motel who houses a toxic mother and her six-year-old daughter.
 The film and his performance received critical acclaim, with The Washington Post critic Ann Hornaday writing that "Dafoe delivers his finest performance in recent memory, bringing to levelheaded, unsanctimonious life a character who offers a glimmer of hope and caring within a world markedly short on both".
 Dafoe earned his third Academy Award for Best Supporting Actor nomination, as well as nominations at the Golden Globes, SAG Awards, and BAFTA Awards.
 In 2017, Dafoe also played and voiced the character of Ryuk, a demonic death god from Japanese mythology, in Netflix's Death Note, and adaptation of the Japanese supernatural-thriller manga of the same name.
 He narrated Australian documentarian Jennifer Peedom's documentary Mountain.
 Also that year, he co-starred as Gerhard Hardman in a film adaptation of Agatha Christie's detective novel Murder on the Orient Express, directed by and starring Kenneth Branagh; and played Atlantean scientist Nuidis Vulko in a deleted role in Zack Snyder's Justice League.
 He later played Nuidis Vulko in a leading role in James Wan's 2018 film Aquaman.
-The same year, Dafoe played Vincent van Gogh in the biographical drama At Eternity's Gate, for which he received the Volpi Cup for Best Actor and an Academy Award for Best Actor nomination.
+The same year, Dafoe played Vincent van Gogh in the biographical drama At Eternity's Gate, for which he received the Volpi Cup for Best Actor and his first Academy Award for Best Actor nomination.
 His performance drew raves from film critics.
 Peter Keough of Boston Globe said Dafoe "may be the best actor around for expressing an inner life in extremis."